-Inside my binder are folders for guided reading groups.
-I use the guided reading guidelines from “Making the Most of Small Groups” by Debbie Diller.
-Each reading level is broken down into the characteristics of that level.
+On this guided reading guidelines paper, each reading level is broken down into the characteristics of that level.
 I cut them out, laminated them, and then attached a piece of velcro to the back.
-This way I can move them around and change them out when a group advances to a new level.
+That way I could move them around and change them out when a group advances to a new level.

-I also have sticky notes for each student with their DRA level listed on it.
-Then I place the sticky notes in the appropriate group.
-Now I can easily see who is where and what I need to be working on with each group of students.
+I also had sticky notes for each student with their DRA level listed on it.
+Then I placed the sticky note in the appropriate group.
+Then I was easily able to see who was where and what I needed to be working on with each group of students.

 Guided Reading Lesson Plans

 In addition to housing your groups, you will also need to house your actual guided reading plans.
 Pictured below is the template I used to write out my guided reading lesson plans.

 On the paper, each group was listed along with who was in each group and what text level I was working with them on.
 Every group was listed on this page with just short notes to help guide my time with the students.
 Remember, guided reading is only supposed to be fifteen minutes or so per group, so don’t feel like you have to plan a ton.

 One reminder for planning guided reading lessons.
 It’s always best to pick the objective for the group first, then pick a book.
 When I first started teaching, I always chose the book and then tried to find an objective to match it.
 That’s not the purpose of small group teaching.
 Guided reading is working with those students right where they are, which is why you should be taking notes in each group to help you know what you need to plan for the upcoming week.

 Once an objective is picked, you can then choose your books from the literacy library or your leveled readers.
 Quickly skim the book to get the information needed to fill out the guided reading planning form (words to discuss, questions to ask, etc.).

 Guided Reading Anecdotal Notes